 Pricing

-Sometime after the release, AMD officially cut the price down to $800.
-So, in short, Sapphire’s RX 7900 XT Pulse is in the $820 range.
+Sometime after the release, AMD officially reduced the price down to $800.
+So, in short, Sapphire’s RX 7900 XT Pulse is in the $820 neighborhood.

 Design

 It appears as though Sapphire’s design inspiration for the Pulse comes from AMD’s reference GPU design.
 However, that’s not a negative thing.
-The straightforward black reference design looks exceptionally good, while Sapphire adds a bit more character to it with subtle red accents.
+The straightforward black reference design looks remarkably sleek, while Sapphire adds a bit more character to it with subtle scarlet accents.

-The red lines run across the entire front of the GPU all the way to the back where it turns into a pulse line, referencing the GPU’s name.
+The crimson lines run across the entire front of the GPU all the way to the back where it turns into a pulse line, referencing the GPU’s name.

-It’s rather lightweight for a cooler with three fans, only weighing 1420g!
+It’s relatively lightweight for a cooler with three fans, only weighing 1420g!

 Performance And Overclocking Capabilities

-The advertised boost clock for the RX 7900 XT Pulse is 2450 MHz, but, in-game, the clocks average around the 2680MHz mark and may peak up to 2900 MHz!
+The advertised boost clock for the RX 7900 XT Pulse is 2450 MHz, but, in-game, the clocks average around the 2680MHz mark and may attain up to 2900 MHz!

 With such a towering peak in stock boost clocks then there is certainly potential for overclocking.
 Looking at TechPowerUp’s overclock test, this RX 7900 XT reached an average GPU clock speed of 2936 MHz.
 That’s a 10% higher boost clock than stock!